DamonK19/DnD-Character-Sheet-Generator/README.md

 ## Things ya need, dawg
 - Download [MAMP](https://www.mamp.info/en/downloads/).
 Great tool for running databases easily locally.

 - [SASS](https://sass-lang.com/install).
 This sweet tool helps us manage our code with ease.
 Watching and compiling all our stuff in a single place.
-Get it with Node by running `npm install -g sass`
+Get it with Node by running via your Terminal or CMD `npm install -g sass`

 ## Quick Start